 Shared hosting typically has these characteristics:

-• Shared hosting is one of the cheapest hosting alternatives because the server’s resources are split amongst numerous customers.
+- Shared hosting is one of the cheapest hosting alternatives because the server’s resources are split among numerous customers.

 Considering all the available choices, picking a reliable shared hosting provider can be difficult.
 Check out these considerations before settling on a shared hosting plan: